Renault profit surge fails to wow amid pricing slide

 "Renault was nowhere near the beat and 5 percent margin PSA impressed with yesterday", he said.

-(Additional reporting by Gilles Guillaume and Alexandre Boksenbaum-Granier; Editing by Andrew Callus and Mark Potter)
+(Additional reporting by Gilles Guillaume and Alexandre Boksenbaum-Granier; Editing by Andrew Callus and Jon Boyle)